internet-of-plants/iop/README.md

 # Internet of Plants - Embedded Software

+**Important: Read the Build bulletpoint carefully, it has a few quirks because of bugs upstream**

 Firmware for Internet of Plants embedded system.
 Made for ESP8266.

-It connects to an already existent wifi network, and through that connects to a hardcoded [host](https://github.com/internet-of-plants/server), authenticating itself.
+It connects to an already existent wifi network, and through it connects to a hardcoded [host](https://github.com/internet-of-plants/server), authenticating itself.
 It provides air humidity, air temperature, soil temperature and soil humidity measurements to the server every minute.

 Eventually the goal is to use this data, to generate reports and properly analyze what is going on and allow one day for a good automation system.
-But we don't believe a naive system without much data to be better than simple timers, that's why we don't allow automation before a big dataset.
+But we don't believe a naive system without much data to be better than simple timers, that's why we don't consider automation before providing a system to build a significant dataset.
 This is a plant monitor for now.
-If you want to automate your best bet is to buy a power plug with a timer.
+If you want to automate your best bet for now is to buy a power plug with a timer.

 There also are plans to use this to track entire grow rooms instead of a single plant.
 But they are not a current priority.

 If there is no wifi credential or iop credentials stored, a captive portal will be open.
 The device will open its own wifi network, the password is hardcoded (this is a security vuln, we should generate it at compile time and save it externally, like a sticker, but we lack the infra to do it right now).

-After connecting to the captive portal you must provide to the form your wifi and iop credentials.
+After connecting to the captive portal you must provide your wifi and iop credentials.
 If the wifi credential is correct it will login to the wifi network and then authenticate with the iop server.

-No server credential is stored in the device, it will use the credentials to generate an access token that is then stored (and can be revoked).
+No server credential is stored in the device, it will use the credentials to generate an access token for that device that is then stored (and can be revoked).

-When the device is online and authenticated to the server it will sign itself up in your account, creating a new plant (or using the already existent one for that MAC address), that will keep track of the event logs.
+When the device is online and authenticated to the server a new plant is automatically created on your account if it doesn't already exist.
+Now you are able to track your plant with the iop server.
 There you also will be able to provide updates to each specific device (or some of them, or all of them).
-And monitor panics + logs for that device.
+And monitor panics + logs for those devices.

 The updates are automatic and happen over the air.
-Eventually the updates will need to be signed binaries.
+Eventually the updates will demand signed binaries.

 If some irrecoverable error happens the device will halt and constantly try to update it's binary.
 All errors are reported to the network (if available).
 So you must react to it and provide an update to fix it.
-Since our system is very small and event driven an irrecoverable error won't be solved by restarting since the error will just happen again almost immediately.
-Ideally panics shouldn't happen so easy recovery doesn't seem like a priority, but as the project evolves we can study a panic that restarts the system instead of halting + trying to update.
+Since our system is very small and event driven an irrecoverable error won't be solved by restarting, since the error will just happen again almost immediately.
+Ideally panics shouldn't happen so easy recovery doesn't seem like a priority, but as the project evolves we can study a panic that restarts the system instead of halting + trying to update (or in addition to that).

-If there is no network available it will just halt forever and will need to be restarted physically (and maybe updated physically too)
+If there is no network available it will just halt forever and must be restarted/updated physically.

 The project has been designed and tested for the ESP8266-12F board (nodemcu), but it should be easily portable (and eventually part of our goal, but it's far away, right now we only commit to support ESP8266).